On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Strongly temporalisable trip networks

 \item The bottom clause nodes $c_{h}^{1}$, with $h \neq j$, and the middle nodes $d_{h}^{r}$ for $r\in[l]$ can reach the top clause node $c_{j}^{2}$ at time $t_{\mathrm{v}}+5$ through the trips $T_{h,j}^{\mathrm{v}}$ (see Figure~\ref{fig:forwardtemporalisation}).

-\item The bottom clause node $c_{j}^{1}$ and the middle nodes $d_{j}^{r}$ for $r\in[l]$ can reach $c_j^2$ at time $t_{\mathrm{v}}+5$ through the trips $T_{i}^{\mathrm{t}}$, $\symtrip{$T$}_{i}^{\mathrm{a}}$, and $T_{i}^{\mathrm{f}}$ or through the trips $T_{i}^{\mathrm{f}}$, $T_{i}^{\mathrm{a}}$, and $T_{i}^{\mathrm{t}}$ (see Figure~\ref{fig:forwardtemporalisation}), where $x_i$ is a variable whose truth assignment satisfies the clause $c_{j}$ (note that the satisfiability of the formula $\Phi$ is also required here). \end{itemize} Now we show that, by starting from $c_j^2$ at time $t_{\mathrm{v}}+5$, it is possible to reach the following set of nodes $S_j$: all nodes in $X$ (since we already proved that these nodes are reachable from $c_j^2$, starting at time $t_{\mathrm{v}}+7 > t_{\mathrm{v}}+5$), the head nodes $e_{j}^{r}$ and $g_{j}^{r}$ through the trips $T_{j,r}^{\mathrm{w}}$ and $T_{j,r}^{\mathrm{v}}$, and all variable nodes of the gadget associated to a variable $x_i$ appearing in $c_j$ through the trips $\symtrip{$T$}_{i}^{\mathrm{f}}$, $T_{i}^{\mathrm{a}}$, and $\symtrip{$T$}_{i}^{\mathrm{t}}$ or through the trips $\symtrip{$T$}_{i}^{\mathrm{t}}$, $\symtrip{$T$}_{i}^{\mathrm{a}}$, and $\symtrip{$T$}_{i}^{\mathrm{f}}$ (see Figure~\ref{fig:backwardtemporalisation}).
+\item The bottom clause node $c_{j}^{1}$ and the middle nodes $d_{j}^{r}$ for $r\in[l]$ can reach $c_j^2$ at time $t_{\mathrm{v}}+5$ through the trips $T_{i}^{\mathrm{t}}$, $\symtrip{$T$}_{i}^{\mathrm{a}}$, and $T_{i}^{\mathrm{f}}$ or through the trips $T_{i}^{\mathrm{f}}$, $T_{i}^{\mathrm{a}}$, and $T_{i}^{\mathrm{t}}$ (see Figure~\ref{fig:forwardtemporalisation}), where $x_i$ is a variable whose truth assignment satisfies the clause $c_{j}$ (note that the satisfiability of the formula $\Phi$ is also required here). \end{itemize} Now we show that, by starting from $c_j^2$ at time $t_{\mathrm{v}}+5$, it is possible to reach the following set of nodes $S_j$: all nodes in $X$ (since we already proved that these nodes are reachable from $c_j^2$, starting at time $t_{\mathrm{v}}+7 > t_{\mathrm{v}}+5$), the head nodes $e_{j}^{r}$ and $g_{j}^{r}$ through the trips $T_{j,r}^{\mathrm{w}}$ and $T_{r,j}^{\mathrm{v}}$, and all variable nodes of the gadget associated to a variable $x_i$ appearing in $c_j$ through the trips $\symtrip{$T$}_{i}^{\mathrm{f}}$, $T_{i}^{\mathrm{a}}$, and $\symtrip{$T$}_{i}^{\mathrm{t}}$ or through the trips $\symtrip{$T$}_{i}^{\mathrm{t}}$, $\symtrip{$T$}_{i}^{\mathrm{a}}$, and $\symtrip{$T$}_{i}^{\mathrm{f}}$ (see Figure~\ref{fig:backwardtemporalisation}).
 Notice that $\bigcup_{j \in [m]}S_j = V$, and this concludes the proof of the claim. \end{proof}

-We now determine a lower bound on the $\tau$-reachability by counting the number of nodes temporally reachable from different sources. \begin{itemize} \item From the nodes in $X$, that is the $3mL+m(m+2)L$ top and bottom tail nodes, the $ml$ middle nodes, the $2$ hub nodes, and the $m$ bottom clause nodes, it is possible to reach each node in $V$.
-This adds $|X| \cdot |V| = |V|^2 - (|V|-|X|)\cdot |V|$ to the $\tau$-reachability.
-Note that $|X|=Lm(m+5)+ml+2+m$.
+We now determine a lower bound on the $\tau$-reachability by counting the number of nodes temporally reachable from different sources. \begin{itemize} \item From the nodes in $X$, it is possible to reach each node in $V$.
+This adds $|X| \cdot |V|$ to the $\tau$-reachability.